-Except as provided in paragraph (c)(1) of §200.414 Indirect (F&A) costs, Federal agencies must use the negotiated rates, must paragraph (b)(1) for indirect (F&A) costs in effect at the time of the initial award throughout the life of the Federal award.
+Federal agencies must use the negotiated rates except as provided in paragraph (e) of §200.414 Indirect (F&A) costs, must paragraph (b)(1) for indirect (F&A) costs in effect at the time of the initial award throughout the life of the Federal award.
 Award levels for Federal awards may not be adjusted in future years as a result of changes in negotiated rates.
 "Negotiated rates" per the rate agreement include final, fixed, and predetermined rates and exclude provisional rates.
 "Life" for the purpose of this subsection means each competitive segment of a project.
-A competitive segment is a period of years approved by the Federal award at the time of the Federal award.
-If negotiated rate agreements do not extend through the life of the Federal award at the time of the initial award, then the negotiated rate for the last year of the Federal award.
+A competitive segment is a period of years approved by the Federal awarding agency at the time of the Federal award.
+If negotiated rate agreements do not extend through the life of the Federal award at the time of the initial award, then the negotiated rate for the last year of the Federal award must be extended through the end of the life of the Federal award.